remnrem/luna-doc/docs/ref/ms.md

 This function takes a microstate map file for _K_ classes, and a _template_ file (that should have at least _K_ states) with specified labels.
-Based on the set of assignments (of states in the first file to the template file) that optimize the sum of spatial correlations, it generates a new map file with the appopriate labels (i.e. based on the template).
+Based on the set of assignments (of states in the first file to the template file) that optimize the sum of spatial correlations, it generates a new map file with the appropriate labels (i.e. based on the template).
 Further, for plotting/visualization purposes, it will flip a map if needed to make it more (visually) similar to the template.
 (Note that spatial correlations themselves are polarity invariant.)